VladimirBangPow/DataStructures/README.md

 Specialized tree for storing information about intervals, segments (e.g., sums over array ranges).
 Allows O(log n) queries and updates on intervals.

+A segment tree is a specialized binary tree data structure that stores information about intervals (or segments) of an array.
+It allows you to efficiently query and update information over a range of indices, making it very useful for problems that require repeated range queries and updates.

+### Key Ideas
+#### Divide-and-Conquer Approach:
+- The array is split into two halves recursively until each segment represents a single element.
+- Each node in the tree covers a specific segment of the array, typically identified by a range [𝐿,𝑅]

+#### Storing Aggregated Information:
+- Each node stores some information about the segment it represents—common examples include:
+	- Sum of the elements in the segment
+ 	- Minimum or Maximum value in the segment
+  	- Greatest Common Divisor (GCD) of the segment
+- These values in the parent node can be computed by combining values from its children.

+#### Fast Queries:

+- Once built, a segment tree can answer queries like
+	- “What is the sum of the elements in the range [𝑖,𝑗]?” or
+ 	- “What is the minimum value in [𝑖,𝑗]?”
+  	- in O(log𝑛) time, where 𝑛 is the size of the array.

+#### Efficient Updates:

+In addition to queries, segment trees handle updates (like changing the value of a single element) in O(log𝑛) time as well.
+After updating a leaf node, you only need to recalculate the information up the tree path to the root.

+#### Space Complexity:

+A segment tree typically requires about 4n space in the worst case (where 𝑛 is the size of the array), which is still considered 𝑂(𝑛).

 ![Seg1](diagrams/SegmentTree1.png "Seg1")
 ![Seg2](diagrams/SegmentTree2.png "Seg2")
 ![Seg3](diagrams/SegmentTree3.png "Seg3")